Parrot222/Unity-Tetris-Game/README.md

   .
 Use the left and right arrow keys to move the falling block horizontally.
   .
 Press the down arrow key to make the block fall faster.
   .
 Use the up arrow key to rotate the current block.
   .
-Press the space bar to make the block fall directly to the bottom."
+Press the space bar to make the block fall directly to the bottom.